gojustin/gojustin/README.md

 </div>

 <!-- INFO START -->
 Meet Justin, a passionate programmer with a keen interest in all things tech.
 With a focus on web development, she strives to create innovative solutions that make a positive impact on the world.
-Justin welcomes you to join her on an exciting journey of coding, continuous learning, and personal growth.
+Justin welcomes you to join her on an exciting journey of coding, continuous learning, and personal growth. #SiChatGPTlangSakalam

 # **About me**
-- Age: 17 years old
+- Age: 18 years old
 - Address: Bulacan, Philippines
 - Languages: Tagalog, English
-- 💼 Junior Web Developer at [AGGTEDeck](http://aggtedeck.com/)
+- 💼 Junior Web Developer at [AGGTEDeck](http://aggtedeck.com/) and [Aquaponics Go Green](https://aquaponicsgogreen.com/)
 - ❤️ I am fond of writing `Java` codes in [Code Wars](https://www.codewars.com/).
 - 💭 My goal as a front-end developer is to enhance my CSS skills and become ***"The CSS Queen"*** through interactive games such as [CSS Battle](https://cssbattle.dev/).
 - 🔖I am currently a first-year senior high school student at Marian College of Baliuag.
-- 👩‍🎓 I graduated at [Fame Academy of Science and Technology Inc. (FAST)](fast.edu.ph) in school year 2021-2022
+- 👩‍🎓 I graduated from [Fame Academy of Science and Technology Inc. (FAST)](fast.edu.ph) in the school year 2021-2022
 - 💡 Besides my studies, I'm also taking Harvard's CS50W 🐤🐤🐤

 ### FUN FACT: